m2osw/snaprfs/README.md

     The second location allows us to have any number of configuration files.
     Particularly, it allows us to insert additional entries from different sources.
-One of those sources will ne the `snaprfs` tool which will handle files with priority 80 (i.e. `80-<name>.conf`).
+One of those sources will be the `snaprfs` tool which will handle files with priority 80 (i.e. `80-<name>.conf`).
 These files are viewed as the global setup.